 Dr. Beber: a top surgeon in Toronto for breast implants

 At your consultation with Dr. Beber, he will take careful assessments and measurements.
 Your breast symmetry, width, skin and tissue are all considered as well.
 The location of the incision and choosing a breast implant involves more than just the volume – it is dependent on anatomy.
 An implant too large can cause excessive stretching of skin leading to risk of future corrections and surgeries.
 It can also speed up the effects of gravity on the breasts, which involve drooping and sagging.
 Choosing a surgeon that will take the time to do the careful measurements and make recommendations with your goals and desires in mind is key to successful results.

-Dr. Brett Beber is a certified plastic surgeon in Toronto with 15 years of experience.
+Dr. Brett Beber is a certified plastic surgeon with 15 years of experience in breast implants Toronto.
 He brings a wealth of cosmetic surgery experience to his patients, offering popular surgical procedures such as breast enhancement, augmentation and body contouring.

 For more information and to book a comprehensive consultation please call 416-466-5023 or email email@example.com